sabb-ir/portfolio/README.md

 I am a hardworking and dedicated Computer Science student at **Leading University, Sylhet**, currently in my **last semester** with a CGPA of **3.61**.
 I am passionate about **research**, **machine learning**, and **deep learning**, and contributing to tech communities through leadership roles in IEEE and university research clubs.

-> *"The goal is to turn data into information, and information into insight."*

 ---

 ## Research Interests